Enhancement and anisotropy of electron Lande factor due to spin-orbit interaction in semiconductor nanowires: Introduction

 In this paper we develop a full $8 \times 8 ~ \textbf{k} \cdot \textbf{p}$ theory of the effective \Lande\ factor in semiconductor NWs which takes into account the orbital effects in the SO coupling terms induced by an external magnetic field of arbitrary direction.
-We show explicitly that the response to the magnetic field can be described in terms of a tensor $\tgstar$, whose elements originate from the vector of Rashba coupling constants $\valpha$.
-For a nanowire based on the low-gap, strongly SO coupled material InSb, we performed fully self-consistent calculations taking into account on equal footing orbital and Zeeman effect of the applied magnetic field, SO coupling and the electrostatic environment.
-We demonstrate that the orbital component of $\tgstar$ ensuing from the SO interaction may be greater than the one determined by the bulk and may represents a major component of $\tgstar$, leading to the enhancement of the effective \Lande\ factor by an order of magnitude, even for the lowest subband, the one usually considered in Majorana experiments.
-Finally, we also evaluate the anisotropy of the SO induced \Lande\ tensor with respect to the magnetic field rotated in different planes.
+For a nanowire based on the low-gap, strongly SO coupled material InSb, we performed fully self-consistent calculations taking into account on equal footing orbital and Zeeman effects of the applied magnetic field, SO coupling and the electrostatic environment.
+We demonstrate that the orbital contribution to $\gstar$ ensuing from the SO interaction may overcome the bulk contribution, leading to the enhancement of the effective \Lande\ factor by an order of magnitude, even for the lowest subband, the one usually considered in Majorana experiments.
+Finally, we also evaluate the anisotropy of the SO-induced \Lande\ factor with respect to the magnetic field rotated in different planes.
 Our results qualitatively agree with recent experiments\cite{Schroer,vanWeperen2013,Marcus2018} reproducing the enhancement of $g^*$ and its anisotropy.

 The paper is organized as follows.
 In Sec.
-II A the tensor $\tgstar$ is derived from the $8 \times 8 ~ \textbf{k} \cdot \textbf{p}$ model within the envelope function approximation.
+II A, the \Lande\ factor is derived from the $8 \times 8 ~ \textbf{k} \cdot \textbf{p}$ model within the envelope function approximation.
 Details on the numerical method are given in Sec.
 II B. Sec.
 III contains results of our calculations for homogeneous InSb NWs and their discussion with respect to recent experiments.
 Sec.
 IV summarizes our results.